After a year of hibernation the project is underway again. Cockpit side, floor and seats/hatches are infused.

 The floor is about to be infused, with the hatches included in the infusion.
 A very time consuming part of the boat.

 Deck and bridge deck is in place.
 Deck radius infused.
 All pictures taken autumn 2015.
-Just started working on the entry and the integrated cockpit seats after a long winters hibernation.
+Just started working on the entry and the integrated cockpit seats after a long winter.
 Hope to have the hull closed up soon to start mounting the (2) bulkheads and floor.
 More pics added to the windward hull gallery.

 Windward hull bottom radius and deck halves infused.